 Our laboratory studies how worms harvest energy.
-Parasitic worms —also known as helminths— infect a quarter of the world’s population, livestock and crops.
-Eight of the twenty diseases catalogue by WHO as unattended are caused by helminths, while infections by these organisms constitute a major economic problem for developing countries.
+Parasitic worms —also known as helminths— infect a quarter of the world’s population.
+Eight of the twenty diseases catalogue by WHO as unattended are caused by helminths, while infections by these organisms in livestock and crops constitute a major economic problem for developing countries.

 Malate dismutation in helminths.

 We aim to elucidate aspects of this metabolic pathway that allows parasitic worms to harvest energy under hypoxic conditions, such as those found in the gastrointestinal tract of their hosts.